Hyperliquid

 Terminal window

-echo '{ "root_node_ips": [{"Ip": "1.2.3.4"}], "try_new_peers": false, "chain": "Mainnet" }' > override_gossip_config.json
+echo '{ "root_node_ips": [{"Ip": "1.2.3.4"}], "try_new_peers": true, "chain": "Mainnet" }' > override_gossip_config.json

 Terminal window

-echo '{ "root_node_ips": [{"Ip": "1.2.3.4"}], "try_new_peers": false, "chain": "Testnet" }' > override_gossip_config.json
+echo '{ "root_node_ips": [{"Ip": "1.2.3.4"}], "try_new_peers": true, "chain": "Testnet" }' > override_gossip_config.json

 For faster bootstrapping, use a known reliable peer.
 Can be found here.